 But they’re under serious threat.
 Their habitats are being destroyed by climate change, polluting corporations and greedy palm oil companies.

-So our movement is fighting back.
+Our movement is fighting back.
 Will you help us get the word out?
-Share these 12 amazing facts now!
+Share these 12 amazing facts about endangered species now!